 designed for the way women work.

 While the European species, Arnica montana, is considered the official species and most often used in commercial products, there are 28 North American native species of arnica.
-In my Northern New Jersey herb garden, I grow Arnica chammisonis, a native variety known as Meadow Arnica, which I started easily from seed.
-If you live at a higher altitude, you may have luck growing Arnica montana (Mountain Arnica).
+At higher altitudes, you may have luck growing Arnica montana (Mountain Arnica).

 For more information about growing arnica, visit: http://www.pfaf.org/user/Plant.aspx?LatinName=Arnica+montana